BrutalTeam/go-netbox/docs/ASNRangeRequest.md

 ### NewASNRangeRequest

-`func NewASNRangeRequest(name string, slug string, rir BriefRIRRequest, start int64, end int64, ) *ASNRangeRequest`
+`func NewASNRangeRequest(rir BriefRIRRequest, start int64, end int64, ) *ASNRangeRequest`

 NewASNRangeRequest instantiates a new ASNRangeRequest object This constructor will assign default values to properties that have it defined,